Google Pixel 9 review: A fun, pocketable AI phone

 I reimagined this photo with a free-flowing waterfall and a pool of lava.
 (Image credit: Derrek Lee / Android Central)

-Call Notes is a useful way to record and transcribe calls, and it not only lets you replay the recording or search through the transcription, but the feature also summarizes the details of the call, in case you just need to remember what the gist of the conversation was.
+Call Notes is a helpful way to record and transcribe calls.
+It not only lets you replay the recording or search through the transcription, but the feature also summarizes the call's details, in case you just need to remember the conversation's gist.

 The Pixel Weather app on the Pixel 9